 Spent brewery grain and whey are often incorporated into animal diets.
 Some food scraps are also fed to chickens.
 NOTE: Agency of Agriculture regulations do not permit pigs to be fed food scraps that contain meat or that have come into contact with any meat (including fish) unless the pigs are for your own family's consumption.
 Visit the Agency of Agriculture's website for more information: http://agriculture.vermont.gov/animal_health/animal_regulations

 If you are not able or interested in managing organic materials at home or on-site, you still have options:

 - Self-haul: Drive it yourself to a drop-off location such as a transfer station, stump dump (for leaf and yard debris only), compost facility or anaerobic digestion facility.
 To find an organics management facility located near you refer to our Materials Management Map, or alternatively you can contact your local Waste Management District to ask about what services are available in your region.

 - Curbside pick-up at your location: Contact a licensed hauler that services your area and ask about their leaf and yard debris and food scrap hauling services.
 Solid waste haulers will have to provide leaf and yard waste collection after July 1, 2016 unless local ordinances provide alternative convenient access to leaf and yard waste disposal, so call and ask!
-After July 1, 2018, trash and recycling haulers must offer food scrap collection.
+After July 1, 2018, trash haulers must offer food scrap collection.

 Remember!
 Don’t put grass, hay or plants treated with pesticides or herbicides in your compost bin or food scrap container.
 Both can harm the beneficial insects, bacteria, and fungi that do the work to turn dead vegetative material into compost.
 Talk with your drop-off facility about what materials they will accept if you have pesticide or herbicide treated materials.
 You may also consider managing these materials at home in a separate pile.